jupyterhub/zero-to-jupyterhub-k8s/doc/source/kubernetes/amazon/step-zero-aws-eks.md

    This is necessary for the workers to find the master plane.

    See [Getting Started with Amazon EKS][getting started with amazon eks] *Step 3: Launch and Configure Amazon EKS Worker Nodes*
-10. Preparing authenticator for Helm

-    There might be a better way to configure this

-    Since the described helm deployment in the next section uses RBAC, `system:anonymous` user must be given access to administer the cluster.
-This can be done by the following command

-    ```
-    kubectl create clusterrolebinding cluster-system-anonymous --clusterrole=cluster-admin --user=system:anonymous
-    ```

 [getting started with amazon eks]: https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html
 [selected regions]: https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/